theforeman/hammer-cli/doc/installation.md

 ```

-And you are Done.
+And you are done.
 Your hammer client is configured and ready to use.

 Autocompletion